-According to a proposal for an MDR amendment from the EU Commission of April 3, 2020 (2020/0060(COD)), the key date of May 26, 2020 is to be pushed back by one year to May 26, 2021 throughout the MDR.
-This would in the first place change the date of MDR appplication to May 26, 2021, but also the timelines for CTS and (anyway in doubt) Eudamed.
+...
+Exemptions from the The German federal workplace safety agency (baua) issued a general exemption order of marketing authorization 03/04/2020 allowing pharmacies to market hand-sanitizers (disinfectants) containing 2obligation applicable to propanol which they manufactured in their pharmacy, under the umbrella of a standard biocidal products? authorization.
+[Update: 3 April 2020] According to a proposal for an MDR amendment from the EU Commission of April 3, 2020 (2020/0060(COD)), the key date of May 26, 2020 is to be pushed back by one year to May 26, 2021 throughout the MDR.
+This would in the first place change the date of MDR MDR moratorium (suspending MDR applicability so far appplication to May 26, 2021, but also the timelines for CTS and (anyway in doubt) scheduled for May 26, 2020) Eudamed.
 The deadline for making available and putting into service of certain legacy devices taking advantage of the transition period until May 25, 2025 (Art.
 120(4)) will also be deferred by one year.
+The upcoming MDR moratorium would cause a continuation of the EU/Swiss MRA.
+Thus, [Update: 3 April 2020] the May 2020 deadline for Swiss manufacturers to be MDR ready would be suspended.

-How about the impending departure of Switzerland from a mechanism established by the Mutual Recognition Agreement (EU/Swiss MRA) applicable to medical devices, progressing towards the date of MDR applicability of May 26, 2020?
+How about the impending departure of Switzerland from a mechanism established by the Mutual Recognition Agreement (EU/Swiss MRA) applicable to medical devices, progressing tow ards the date of MDR applicability of May 26, 2020?